puppets-epic-show-theatre/puppet-nexus_rest/README.md

 recommended to manage the file within Puppet and limit the visibility to the root and / or the Puppet user.

 Any change is enforced through Nexus' REST api.
 Hence, the Nexus service has to be running before any modification can be made.
-In general, any relationship between the `service { 'nexus' }` resource and resources provided by this module should be made explicit in the Puppet manifest itself.
+In general, any relationship between the `service { 'nexus': }` resource and resources provided by this module should be made explicit in the Puppet manifest itself.
 This module doesn't express any autorequire dependency ('soft dependency') on the service resource itself - this is up to the client.
 However, any resource provided by this module will wait a certain amount of time in order to given Nexus the chance to properly start up.
 The default timeout is 150